kriste11er/kriste11er.github.io/travel.md

 layout: default
 ---
 # Stories
-I'm well traveled, and have more stories than I can remember.
 It's often hard to think of one on the spot, but they come up in conversation upon relevant topics.
 Care to hear one?
 Ask me about the time I:
 - crashed a Mongolian birthday party in Ulaanbaatar
 - ran out of gas in-the-middle-of-no-where Alaska
 - rode a taxi like a horse in Beijing during Spring Festival